divyaramit5/SolidWorksAutomation/README.md

 # SolidWorksAutomation

-- This project is created to learn to do automate solidworks
+- This project is created to learn to do automate solidworks using FlaUI